 During the spring, summer and fall months this parking lot is often very busy and full.
 The trailhead at the parking lot is clearly marked, and begins with flight of stairs going down into a dense rhododendron thicket.

-Graveyard field is a wonderful hike that is very family friendly.
-Graveyard fields is one of our favorite places to visit during the summer both for hiking and swimming.
+Graveyard fields is a wonderful hike that is very family friendly and is one of our favorite places to visit during the summer both for hiking and swimming.

 Location: Milepost 451.2, Blue Ridge Parkway in NC